Azure-Samples/MachineLearningSamples-TwitterSentimentPrediction/docs/deliverable_docs/ProjectReport.md

 ##### SSWE
 **Sentiment Specfic Word Embedding (SSWE) Algorithm** proposed in [Tang, Duyu, et al. "Learning Sentiment-Specific Word Embedding for Twitter Sentiment Classification."
 ACL (1).
 2014.](http://www.aclweb.org/anthology/P14-1146)  tries to overcome the weakness of Word2vec algorithm that the words with similar contexts and opposite polarity can have similar word vectors.
 This means that Word2vec may not perform very accurately for the tasks like sentiment analysis.
 SSWE algorithm tries to handle this weakness by incorporating both the sentence polarity and the word's context in to its loss function.

-We are using a variant of SSWE in this tutorial.
+We are using a variant of SSWE in this sample.
 SSWE uses both the original ngram and corrupted ngram as input and it uses a ranking style hinge loss function for both the syntactic loss and the semantic loss.
 Ultimate loss function is the weighted combination of both the syntactic loss and semantic loss.
 For the purpose of simplicity, we are using only the semantic cross entropy as the loss function.
 As we are going to see later on, even with this simpler loss function the performance of the SSWE embedding is better than the Word2Vec embedding.

-SSWE inspired neural network model that we use in this tutorial is shown in the following figure
+SSWE inspired neural network model that we use in this sample is shown in the following figure
 <table class="image" align="center">
 <caption align="bottom">Convolutional model to generate sentiment specific word embedding</caption>
 <tr><td><img src="../deliverable_docs/images/embedding_model2.PNG" alt="Skip-gram model"/></td></tr>